The 5 cocktails every gentleman should know how to make

 - Add a healthy amount of ice into your glass

-- Mix one-part gin with two-parts tonic
+- Combine one-part gin with two-parts tonic in the glass

 - Garnish with grapefruit zest, grated tonka bean, parsley, and a cinnamon stick